Sunday, April 29, 2012

 A friend of the romantic landscape painter JMW Turner, Soane used "Turner yellow" paint and draperies in his gorgeously appointed second floor parlour.
 This lovely room is lit by recessed skylights as well as front windows that stand away from the main house wall in their own alcoves.
 The furnishings reflect the fashion of the times, but also include two leather armchairs with matching footstools in a memorable dark purple -- and no, I do not mean the relatively common leather chair colour, burgundy.

-A unique piece is a statue of Apollo Belvedere, mounted on a pedestal which contains a recessed desk that can be pulled out.
-At this desk, Soane worked, using his vantage point to glance from time to time at his apprentices, as they beavered away in a glass-fronted work room on the floor above.
+A unique piece, a statue of Apollo Belvedere is mounted on a pedestal containing a recessed desk that can be pulled out.
+Here Soane worked, using his vantage point to glance from time to time at his apprentices, as they beavered away in a glass-fronted work room on the floor above.

 According to the docent, Soane, like many powerful men of his day, was a deist and a Mason, and much of the collection contains references to Masonic symbolism.
 The ancient Egyptian marble sarcophagus and the statue of Asclepius fall into this category.
 He is also believed to have financially supported abolition of slavery, though he did not vocally espouse it, most likely because it would have threatened his position as Architect and Surveyor of the Bank.

 At the time Soane displayed his treasures for the public to see, the only other museum in London was the British Museum.
 Soane wanted to share the enjoyment of his collection with those who wanted to see them; visitors were charged no fee, and indeed, the museum is still free.